Bible Verses About Sermon On The Mount

 Believers are called to live in such a way that their actions bring glory to God.
 By shining their light through good deeds, others will see the beauty of God’s character and be drawn to Him.

-READ ALSO 30 Beautiful Bible Verses About Raising Children
+READ ALSO 30 Effective Bible Verses About God's Timing

 14. Matthew 5:17